hpe-storage/python-hpedockerplugin/docs/usage.md

 $ sudo systemctl restart origin-node.service
 ```

-Below is an example yaml specification to create Persistent Volumes using the HPE 3PAR FlexVolume driver.
+Below is an example yaml specification to create Persistent Volumes using the **HPE 3PAR FlexVolume driver**.
+The **HPE 3PAR FlexVolume driver** is a simple daemon that listens for **PVCs** and satisfies those claims based on the defined **StorageClass**.

 >Note: If you have OpenShift installed, **kubectl create** and **oc create** commands can be used interchangeably when creating **PVs**, **PVCs**, and **SCs**.

 **Dynamic volume provisioning** allows storage volumes to be created on-demand.
 To enable dynamic provisioning, a cluster administrator needs to pre-create one or more **StorageClass** objects for users.

-The **StorageClass** object defines the storage provisioner (in our case the HPE 3PAR Volume Plug-in for Docker) and parameters to be used when requesting persistent storage within a Kubernetes/Openshift environment.
-This provisioner is a simple daemon that listens for **PVCs** and satisfies those claims based on the defined **StorageClass**.
+The **StorageClass** object defines the storage provisioner (in our case the **HPE 3PAR Volume Plug-in for Docker**) and parameters to be used when requesting persistent storage within a Kubernetes/Openshift environment.
+The **StorageClass** acts like a "storage profile" and gives the storage admin control over the types and characteristics of the volumes that can be provisioned within the Kubernetes/OpenShift environment.
+For example, the storage admin can create multiple **StorageClass** profiles that have size restrictions, if they are full or thin provisioned, compressed, etc.

 ### StorageClass Example<a name="sc"></a>

-The following creates a **StorageClass "sc1"** which provisions a compressed volume with the help of HPE 3PAR Docker Volume Plugin.
+The following creates a **StorageClass "sc1"** that provisions a compressed volume with the help of HPE 3PAR Docker Volume Plugin.

 ```yaml
 $ sudo kubectl create -f - << EOF